Michelle-l33/CIRT-Project/README.md

 - Focus on UX and UI

 ### Hien - Front End
-- Working on the HomePage, and DashBoard
+- Working on the Homepage (FAQ and SearchBar section)
-- Working on some Routes
+- Working the Dashboards (All three Views)

 ### Hanna - Front End/Documentation
 - Footer, Home, and FAQ Pages